What Federal Laws Protect Me?

 The following laws and policies offer protection for transgender federal workers:

 - Title VII of the Civil Rights Act of 1964 prohibits sex discrimination in employment.
-In recent years.
-Courts, the U.S. Justice Department, and the Equal Employment Opportunity Commission have agreed that discrimination because an employee or job applicant is transgender or gender non-conforming, or because he or she fails to conform to gender stereotypes, is sex discrimination under Title VII.
+Numerous courts and the Equal Employment Opportunity Commission have agreed that discrimination because an employee or job applicant is transgender or gender non-conforming, or because he or she fails to conform to gender stereotypes, is sex discrimination under Title VII.

 - The Civil Service Reform Act of 1978 prohibits discrimination by the federal government on the basis of “conduct which does not adversely affect the performance” of an applicant or employee.
 This includes being LGBT.